 An operator presence switch (seat switch) will cause the engine to stop if the parking brake is in the DISENGAGED position and/ or the FSC is out of the NEUTRAL-PARK position (tractor stationary or moving forward) and the operator is not in the seat.
 The function of this switch should be checked by the operator raising off the seat, first with the parking brake DISEN-GAGED, and then with the tractor moving forward; the engine should stop.
 In each case, if the safety system is not working, it should be repaired or replaced before operating the mower.
 DO NOT disconnect the safety switches; they are for the operator's protection.

 NOTE: If the FSC lever will not stay in the selected position, the friction lock needs to be adjusted.
-Refer to ADJUSTMENTS for Step 7 - Forward Speed Control Friction Adjustment in the Maintenance Instructions.
+Refer to Adjustments for Transmission Control Step 6 - Forward Speed Control Friction Adjustment on page 66.